oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 opponent is still struggling to stay alive even in later turns.
 If the opponent gains some board presence or heals a lot before your "kill point" the game is usually over even if your "steroid" mechanic activates.

+Against all other non-aggro decks aggro deck are the "beatdown".
+Against other aggro decks they can become a sort of strange "control deck" unless they decide to race each other for face damage, trying to kill the opponent 1 turn before the opponent kills them.

 Aggro usually relies on:

 * low cost (80% 1-2-3 mana; 20% 4+ mana) minions and spells, forming a low "mana curve"
 * mass playing (spamming) these low cost minions
 * using minions with charge for instant damage